richardgaywood/paydata.org/content/sprawlrunners/characters/wealth.md

 When the time comes to spend money, I'll tell you what to do, based on how much you're spending and what your current Wealth die is:

 * If it's a trivial amount, you succeed automatically.
+(If you make a lot of trivial purchases in a row, I might eventually call for a Wealth check on one, just to represent the accumulated expenditure.)
 * If it's too large an amount, you simply cannot afford it.
+Sorry chummer.
 * If it's somewhere in the middle, roll a Wealth check.
 If it succeeds, you can afford the expense, but your Wealth die goes down a step.
+If you get a Raise, you can afford it and you don't need to reduce your Wealth die.

 Note that this might mean that when (say) splitting a restaurant bill, some of you are rolling to see if you can afford it, and others aren't.
+It sucks to be poor.